githubixx/ansible-role-wireguard/README.md

 Requirements
 ------------

 By default port `51820` (protocol UDP) should be accessable from the outside.
 But you can adjust the port by changing the variable `wireguard_port`.
 Also IP forwarding needs to be enabled e.g. via `echo 1 > /proc/sys/net/ipv4/ip_forward `.
 I decided not to implement this task in this Ansible role.
 IMHO that should be handled elsewhere.
 You can use my [ansible-role-harden-linux](https://github.com/githubixx/ansible-role-harden-linux) e.g. Besides changing sysctl entries (which you need to enable IP forwarding) it also manages firewall settings among other things.
+Nevertheless the `PreUp`, `PreDown`, `PostUp` and `PostDown` hooks may be a good place to do some network related stuff before a WireGuard interface comes up or goes down.

 Changelog
 ---------